rovi9969/tutedude/README.md

     Task 1: Check if a Number is Even or Odd
     Task 2: Sum of Integers from 1 to 50 Using a Loop

+Assignment 3

+    Task 1: Calculate Factorial Using a Function